 Glass pool fencing is a stylish, modern choice that is becoming increasingly popular throughout Australia and the world.
 Tubular metal fences remain common due to their low price an ease of installation.
 Wooden and plastic fences are also available, but they are much less common due to the strict requirements for building pool fences.

 It can be extremely hard to choose the right fence on short notice, which has led to the creation of the following list of quick tips to help you make your choice:

 Think About Your Existing Landscape Design

-The first thing you should consider when you’re choosing a new pool fence is the existing features of your yard and garden spaces.
+The first thing you should consider when you’re choosing a new pool fence is the existing features of your current landscape design.
 You need to try and choose a fence which won’t look out of place amongst the rest of your yard, and which matches with respect to style and colour.

 A lot of people choose glass pool fences because of their versatility and adaptability.
 Glass fences can be customised to match almost any landscaping style, which means that they are great for a wide range of gardens.